-- ✓ Be suspicious of any unsolicited offer made by telephone, on a website or in an email. - ✓ Do not respond to an unsolicited email that requests any personal identifying information. - ✓ Before responding to a telephone or Internet offer, determine if the person or business making the offer is legitimate.
+- ✓ Be suspicious of any unsolicited offer made by telephone, on a website or in an email. - ✓ If you receive a phone call that seems to be a phishing attempt, hang up or end the call.
+Be aware that area codes can be misleading.
+If your Caller ID displays a local area code, this does not guarantee the caller is local. - Do not respond to an unsolicited email that requests any personal identifying information. - ✓ Before responding to a telephone or Internet offer, determine if the person or business making the offer is legitimate.

-NCB will never request a customer's bank card number, account number, Social Security number, Personal Identification Number (PIN) or password through email.
+NCB will never request a customer's bank card number, full account number, full Social Security number, Personal Identification Number (PIN) or password through email.
 Should you receive an email requesting such information that appears to be from NCB, do not respond to the email and contact us immediately at 1-800-322-1251.